So, what makes Beacon, New York, so special?

 Accommodation is often the biggest hold-up when planning a trip, and what would an ultimate guide be without a few tips on places to stay?

-The Swann Inn of Beacon
+The Swann Inn of Beacon, New York

 At the foot of Mount Beacon lies The Swann Inn of Beacon.
 A stunning Gothic revival Victorian house, it used to serve as a boarding house back in the day.
 However, over time, it has evolved to become a tasteful inn.

 Lovingly restored in recent years, the inn stands to this day as the perfect location for Beacon travelers to rest their weary heads.
+This is a great place to stay in Beacon, New York.

 Malouf’s Mountain Sunset Campground